 - Content lettering should be readable from several feet away, i.e., bold font (suggested font size between 20-30).

 Is your poster reader-friendly, clear and concise?
 Ask the following questions:

 - Can colleagues quickly examine the poster and understand major points?

 - Would an interested reader learn enough to ask informed questions?

 - Set up time will be 15 minutes before the poster presentation time.

-- SWAA will provide easels for the posters.
-You must bring a display board to attach your poster along with something to attach your poster to the board.
+- SWAA will provide easels and a hard-back poster board.
+You must bring your own poster and something to attach your poster to the board.

 - Posters should not exceed 4 feet wide by 3 feet tall.